-CHATTOOGA LOOP TRAIL & CHATTOOGA RIVER TRAIL TO WHITESIDE COVE
+CHATTOOGA LOOP TRAIL & CHATTOOGA RIVER TRAIL TO WHITESIDE COVE - Moderate 8.2 miles from downtown Highlands

 Chattooga Loop Trail is almost two miles and begins to the left of the notable Iron Bridge.
 Moderate in difficulty, it is a great hike for the entire family.
 Chattooga River Trail - a 6.25mile, one-way hike - begins at the same place but ends at Whiteside Church on Whiteside Cove Road, so two vehicles are required.